rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 ## Grafana

 Two ways to install Grafana.
 From AUR or with snap.
 Pros and cons.
 Cannot install additional plugins with AUR version (looking into it).
-I need additional plugins so I built snap and installed Grafana with it.
+I need additional plugins, so I built snap and installed Grafana with it.

 ### With Snap